jembi/JeMPI/documentation/architecture.md

 ## JeMPI_Linker <a href="#_111ah0ssrp64" id="_111ah0ssrp64"></a>

 **Description:** A microservice that will interact with Dgraph database to do the matching of the patients.
-It will get the candidates that have a similarity to the patient, and then:
+The Linker uses thresholds to drive the linking and notifications for review processes.
+These thresholds are the following:

-If the score of the candidate is superior than a _**threshold**_, it will link the patient to a master record.
+- **A single match or no match threshold :** the encounter will automatically be linked to the highest golden record candidate above the threshold.
+If no candidate has a score above the threshold, a new golden record is created.
+This is typically used for fully autonomous linking.

-Else, it will create a new patient with a new golden ID and if the score is between a certain range (probable match), the Linker will send a notification to the admin to check the probable match.
+- **Window around the match/no match threshold :** if the highest score generated for the candidates falls within this window, a notification is sent for Admin to review the encounter.

-**NB:** The **threshold** used can be specified in the config.
+- **Margin threshold :** if another candidate falls within a margin from the highest score and this highest score is above the match/no match threshold, a notification for review is sent for the Admin to review the linked encounter.

 **Input:**
 Kafka topic: _TOPIC_PATIENT_EM="JeMPI-patient-em"_\
 Kafka topic: _TOPIC_MU_LINKER="JeMPI-mu-linker"_

 **Output:**